vertyco/red-postgres/README.md

 }
 ```

+> Note: database name in your config should normally be the default "postgres", this library will automatically handle connecting your cogs to their own database

 The register method connects to the database specified in config, creates the a new database with the name of the registering cog, registers any tables, runs any migrations, sets the new engine object to all tables, and returns the raw engine object.

 - The name of the database will be the the name of the cog's folder, not the name of the main cog.py file